Guides

 archive.dbDurable local usage archive

-rates.jsonOptional local currency snapshot
+exchange-rates.jsonOptional local currency snapshot

-pricing-snapshot.jsonOptional local LiteLLM-derived pricing snapshot
+pricing-snapshot.jsonLegacy local pricing snapshot

 USD remains the default display currency.
 Costs are calculated and stored internally as import-time USD, then converted for display using the configured currency.